Everyone craves intelligence. It is the most admired and useful tool a human can have, and our society celebrates it—rightfully so.

 7 Habits You Can Do Today to Make You Smarter

 If you are ready to train your brain, we're here to help.
-Here are seven habits you can start incorporating into your life today to make you a smarter person.
+Here are seven daily habits you can start incorporating into your life today to make you a smarter person.

 1. Question, don’t assume.

 Questioning everything doesn't make you a skeptic, it makes you smart.
 Rather than subscribing to conventional wisdom, keep your eyes and mind open for other possibilities.